javalabsfs/javalabsfs.github.io/_docs/01-java.md

 ---

 Done.
-Move on to the next step, installing Git & setting up GitHub, by using the menu on the left or scrolling up and clicking on the arrow on the right.
+Move on to the next step, installing Git & setting up GitHub, by using the menu on the left or returning to the top of this page and clicking on the arrow on the right.

 ---